Learn about the latest in disaster response across the country.

 Mutual Aid Commendation Program

 The Association's Mutual Aid Commendation Program recognizes utilities that have answered the call for assistance and aided another utility in restoring power to its customers.
-Please note, the awardee must be a public power entity.
+Please note, the awardee must be a public power entity with a signed mutual aid agreement.
 Apply online here.

 Mutual Aid Working Group